Scrappers salvage metal from a destroyed building in Port-au-Prince Haiti.… (Brian Vander Brug / Los Angeles…)

 Piles of white concrete chock-full of rebar lined the road for hundreds of yards.
-The man-made plateau of the dump rose behind -- long sifted down to shredded plastic and dirt, and surrounded by vast slums themselves made of the city's detritus.
+The man-made plateau of the dump rose behind, long sifted down to shredded plastic and dirt, and surrounded by vast slums made of the city's detritus.

-The scavenging here is so thorough that in the slum of Cite Soleil, men stand over pots of boiling aluminum, melted down from whatever bits of wire and soda-pop tabs people bring them.
-They pour the molten metal into molds, and shape it into pots and utensils.
+The scavenging here is so thorough that in the slum of Cite Soleil, men stand over pots of boiling aluminum, melted down from whatever bits of wire and soda-can tabs people bring them.
+They pour the molten metal into molds and shape it into pots and utensils.

 The earthquake's boon to scavenging is steel.
 For days, residents have loaded knots of the rebar onto bwet, wooden carts that sinewy men use to haul impossibly heavy loads across town.

 A mason, Renel Francois, 35, had a hacksaw and a growing pile of rebar.
 He hadn't decided whether to sell it or use it to rebuild his house.

 He pointed furiously at his stomach.
 "I am hungry," he said.